overcoil/c756-quickies/README.md

 if [ -f ~/.aws-a ]; then . ~/.aws-a; fi
 ```

+This set of aliases relies on [`jq`](https://stedolan.github.io/jq/) extensively.
+The [tool-container](https://github.com/scp756-221/tool-container) environment already has this installed.
+But if you wish to use these in your host environment directly, install it per the instructions.

 ## First-time set up

 Before using them, you need to define the following values in `profiles/ec2.mak` (for the tools container)